Redland Bay

 Redland Bay features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.2% of all households, including 40.1% couples with children, 32.3% couples without children, and 11.2% single parent families.
-Non-family households constitute the remaining 15.8%, with lone person households at 13.6% and group households comprising 2.0%.
+Family households constitute 84.2 percent of all households, including 40.1 percent couples with children, 32.3 percent couples without children, and 11.2 percent single parent families.
+Non-family households comprise the remaining 15.8 percent, with lone person households at 13.6 percent and group households at 2.0 percent of the total.
 The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households